thomasvandoren/blog.thomasvandoren.com/content/pages/about.rst

 :author: Thomas Van Doren
 :slug: about

-Thomas Van Doren is a software engineer at Cray, Inc. in Seattle where he works on Chapel_.
-Previously he worked at Cozi Inc. and graduated from the University of Washington.
+Thomas Van Doren is a software engineer at Cray, Inc. in Seattle where he works on Chapel_, a productive parallel programming language designed with portability and scalability in mind.
 Thomas loves open source software, automation, and working on large scale problems!

 Find him on: